Best cameras for kids and teens – Updated 2021

 Kodak Pixpro WPZ2

-The WPZ2 can take a drop of up to 2m, waterproof to 15m and dustproof.
+The WPZ2 can take a drop of up to 2m, waterproof to 15m and is dustproof.
 Perfectly sharp photos are taken with its 16 megapixel sensor and wireless compatibility for immediate transfer of photos.
 With a host of ‘easy to use’ scene modes and settings to help you capture the best shot as well as superb HD video and sound.
-It takes a micro SD card which is super simple for downloading photos on to your computer.
+It takes a micro SD card which is super simple for downloading photos onto your computer.

 This camera is perfect for kids but also ideal for adults and a great addition to a family holiday or adventure!